 - WA The Emergency Services Levy is levied upon property owners at a rate determined by the level of fire and emergency services cover available in their region.
 Residential property owners in the Perth metropolitan region pay 1.4839% of the Gross Rental Value (GRV)1 of the property.
-The minimum fee payable is \$84 and the maximum is \$441. - VIC The Fire Services Property Levy contains both a fixed charge and variable charge component.
-Residential metropolitan property owners pay a fixed charge of \$111 in addition to a variable charge of 0.0055% of the Capital Improved Value2 of the property. - QLD The Emergency Management, Fire and Rescue Levy is levied upon all property owners at a rate determined by the location and category of the property.
-A single unit residence located in a metropolitan region is levied a flat rate of \$222.20. - SA The Emergency Services Levy contains both a fixed charge and a variable charge.
-Residential metropolitan property owners are levied a fixed charge of \$50 and a variable charge of 0.05068%3 of the Capital Value4 of the property. - TAS A Fire Service Rate is levied by local councils on behalf of the Tasmanian Government at a rate which varies across regions.
-Hobart City Council charges a levy of 1.13% of the Assessed Annual Value (AAV)5 of a property, with a minimum charge of \$41. - ACT The Fire and Emergency Services Levy is charged on all rateable properties.
+The minimum fee payable is \$84 and the maximum is \$441. - VIC The Fire Services Property Levy (FSPL) contains both a fixed charge and variable charge component.
+Residential metropolitan property owners pay a fixed charge of \$113 in addition to a variable charge of 0.0054% of the Capital Improved Value2 of the property.
+From 1 July 2020 the FPSL has been reformed so property owners will no longer pay different contributions depending on the location of the property. - QLD The Emergency Management, Fire and Rescue Levy is levied upon all property owners at a rate determined by the location and category of the property.
+A single unit residence located in a metropolitan region is levied a flat rate of \$226.00. - SA The Emergency Services Levy contains both a fixed charge and a variable charge.
+Residential metropolitan property owners are levied a fixed charge of \$50 and a variable charge of 0.05216%3 of the Capital Value4 of the property. - A Fire Service Contribution is levied by local councils on behalf of the Tasmanian Government at a rate which varies across regions.
+Hobart City Council charges a levy of 1.11% of the Assessed Annual Value (AAV)5 of a property, with a minimum charge of \$41. - ACT The Fire and Emergency Services Levy is charged on all rateable properties.
 Residential properties are levied a flat fee of \$344.

-1 The GRV of a property is determined by the Valuer General.
+The GRV of a property is determined by the Valuer General.
 It is the gross annual rental that a property might reasonably be expected to realise if it were let on a tenancy basis from year to year.

-2 The Capital Improved Value is determined through the general valuation process, and is the value of land inclusive of its buildings and other capital improvements.
+The Capital Improved Value is determined through the general valuation process, and is the value of land inclusive of its buildings and other capital improvements.

-3 The effective rate of the variable charge component is less than this prescribed amount, as the variable component is reduced (via a general remission) for all levy payers.
+The effective rate of the variable charge component is less than this prescribed amount, as the variable component is reduced (via a general remission) for all levy payers.

-4 The Capital Value is determined through the general valuation process, and is the value of land inclusive of its buildings and other capital improvements.
+The Capital Value is determined through the general valuation process, and is the value of land inclusive of its buildings and other capital improvements.